 These statistics are used only to inform decisions on-site design and user experience; are not stored on our servers; and do not contain any personally identifiable information.
 These statistics are strictly for internal use and are not published or shared with anyone outside of CC.

 Protection of Certain Personally-Identifying Information

-CC also shares personally identifying information and data about site usage with our Group Leaders, Regional Coordinators, State Coordinators and other volunteers in leadership positions so that they can support our connection and engagement with our supporters and volunteers.
+CC also shares personally-identifying information and data about site usage with our Group Leaders, Regional Coordinators, State Coordinators, and other volunteers in leadership positions so that they can support our connection and engagement with our supporters and volunteers.
+Volunteer leaders are forbidden from gathering and/or using personally identifiable information for any purpose unrelated to CC’s work.
 For instance, we may let them know when someone in their area has completed an educational program, or when a new contact seems eager to engage and deserves a more personal connection.
 CC will not rent or sell potentially personally-identifying and personally-identifying information to any third party.
-Other than to its employees, volunteers, and contractors, as described above, CC discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when CC believes in good faith that disclosure is reasonably necessary to protect the property or rights of CC, third parties or the public at large.
+Other than to its employees, volunteers, and contractors, as described above, CC discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order, or other governmental requests, or when CC believes in good faith that disclosure is reasonably necessary to protect the property or rights of CC, third parties or the public at large.